0xDEAD10CK/Deadlocks-Auto-Code-Writer/README.md

 ## Important Notes
 For proper used of this program, VSCode user settings should be changed to prevent auto closing tags and auto closing parenthesis.
-If not the IDE will double up on closing tags potentially breaking the code being written.
+If not the IDE will double up on closing tags and parenthesis potentially breaking the code being written.